 |Proactive Action||Proactive action is about taking the necessary proactive steps to manage risks based on the information that is being received.
 This involves following through on commitments, keeping focussed when things get difficult and having the necessary self-belief and leadership skills to get the job done.|

 In summary, in developing our safety competencies we wanted to create a nuanced and thoughtful set of competencies built around building psychological safety, effective collaboration and the proactive management of risks.
-We believe the insights that leaders in safety critical industries will gain about themselves from completing the safety leadership report will help them to understand themselves and become better safety leaders.
+We believe the insights that leaders in safety critical industries and organizations will gain about themselves from completing the safety leadership report will help them to understand themselves and become better safety leaders.

 By Johnny Mitchell, Director, Mosaic Assessments Ltd.

 A sample of our Safety Leadership report can be viewed here